Takua-Gandasa/T-G.A-Ventures-Dashboard/README.md

 ---
 EDA involved exploring the sales data to answer key questions, such as:

-- What are the Top 10 Sub-Categories by Quantity?
-- What are the Top 5 Products by Categories?
-- What are the Profits by Region?
+-  What is the overall Sales Trend?
 -  What are the Sales by Region?
 -  What are the Top 10 customers Discounts?
-- Who are the Bottom 5 Sales Representatives?
+-  What are the Profits by Region?
-- What is the overall Sales Trend?
+-  What are the Top 10 Sub-Categories by Quantity?
 -  What are the Top 5 most Expensive Products?
 -  Which states are the Top 5 States by Quantity
+-  What are the Category by Profits?
+- What are the Top 5 Products by Categories?
+- Wat are the Top 10 Sub-Category by Sales?
-- What are the Category by Profits
+- What are the Category by Quantity?
-- What are the Top 10 Sub-Category by Profits?
+- What are the Top 10 sub-Categories by Profit?
+- Who are the Bottom 5 Sales Representatives?

 ### DASHBOARD
 ---